ypriverol/os-proteomics/README.md

 ## Disclaimer

-The authors have no affiliation with [GitHub](https://github.com/), nor any commercial entity mentioned in this article.
+The authors have no affiliation with any commercial entity mentioned in this article.
 The views described here reflect our own views without input from any third party organisation.